Freelance lawyers are often a cost-effective alternative to hiring outside counsel or overburdening in-house legal teams with high-volume legal work.

 When should asset managers hire freelance lawyers?

 Asset management firms should periodically review how they manage repetitive legal work.
-In many cases, firms keep high-volume, routine contracts, such as non-disclosure agreements (NDAs), in-house.
+In many cases, firms keep high-volume, routine contracts, such as non-disclosure agreements, in-house.

-Because their general counsel (GC) can’t manage the workload efficiently, GC often assign routine contracts to deal professionals, who must negotiate and execute these agreements without a formal legal education.
+Because their general counsel can’t manage the workload efficiently, GCs often assign routine contracts to deal professionals, who must negotiate and execute these agreements without a formal legal education.
 Additionally, many firms lack predefined terms and contract playbooks, which would give deal professionals much-needed guidance.

 Asset managers should research legal outsourcing services when they realize the need to free up their in-house lawyers’ and deal professionals’ time.
 An ALSP like Ontra was built to handle high volumes of NDAs and other routine agreements on behalf of its customers.
 More importantly, Ontra works closely with asset managers to create contract-specific playbooks and leverages machine learning and in-depth industry knowledge to automate parts of the contracting workflow.